gigalixir/gigalixir-action/README.md

 Currently running migrations is only supported when your app is deployed as a mix release.

 The migrations are run with the `gigalixir ps:migrate` command, which requires having a public key uploaded to your app's container and a private key locally to connect via an `ssh` connection.
+If you're deploying an umbrella app, you likely want to set the `MIGRATION_APP_NAME` option to the name of app containing your migrations.

 Please see the docs for [How to Run Migrations](https://gigalixir.readthedocs.io/en/latest/main.html#migrations) for more information.